dofusdude/dodugo/docs/ResourcesAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetAllItemsQuestListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllItemsResourcesListRequest struct via the builder pattern

 Name | Type | Description  | Notes